Sidney M. Schreiber

-Sidney M. Schreiber (1915–2009) was an associate justice of the New Jersey Supreme Court from 1975 to 1984.
+Sidney Moses Schreiber (November 18, 1914 – August 5, 2009) was an associate justice of the New Jersey Supreme Court from 1975 to 1984.
 His notable opinions on the court include expanding citizen access to public beaches and increasing consumer protection from drug companies.
 He also serves in the United States Army from 1943 to 1946.

 Early life and military service

-Born in New York City, Schreiber grew up in Elizabeth, NJ.
+Born in New York City, Schreiber grew up in Elizabeth, New Jersey, where he attended Thomas Jefferson High School.
 He graduated Phi Beta Kappa from Yale University in 1936.
-He earned his law degree at Yale Law School.
+He earned his law degree at Yale Law School in 1939.

 Legal career and military service

 Schreiber began his legal career working as a staff attorney for the United States Railroad Retirement Board and the Securities and Exchange Commission.
 He put his personal career on hold in 1943, when he joined the United States Army during World War II.
 He served until 1946 and reached the position of lieutenant.
 Perhaps the highlight of his service was heading the War Crimes Review Section of the Judge Advocate's Office for the Third Army.
-In that position, he drafted documents for war crime trials involving German concentration camp.
+In that position, he drafted documents for war crime trials involving German concentration camps.

 After the war, Schreiber entered private practice.
-He also had the privilege of serving as a delegate to the 1966 New Jersey Constitutional Convention, which rewrote many of New Jersey's legislative articles.
+He served as a delegate to the 1966 New Jersey Constitutional Convention, which rewrote many of New Jersey's legislative articles.
 He also served as a Commissioner for the Union County Parks Commission.

-In recognition of his service to New Jersey and the country, Governor William T. Cahill nominated Schreiber to the Superior Court in Hudson County in October 1972.
+Governor William T. Cahill nominated Schreiber to New Jersey Superior Court in Hudson County in October 1972.
 Schreiber was later promoted to the New Jersey Supreme Court by former Governor Brendan Byrne in 1975.
 He served on the court for nine years.

 When he retired from the bench in 1984, Schreiber joined the law firm Riker, Danzig, Scherer, Hyland & Perretti, in Morristown, New Jersey.
-While at the firm, Schreiber was an esteemed member of the firm's government affairs department, leading the department to be recognized among of the state's most influential practices.

 In 1997 he was awarded with the William J. Brennan Award from the Association of the Federal Bar of New Jersey for his lifetime commitment to the New Jersey legal profession.